lutraconsulting/qgis-moor-tools-plugin/README.md

 ### String Replacement

 _Template Selector_ supports automatic replacement of strings in addition to those already supported by QGIS.
-The following strings will automatically be replaced within layout templates:
+The following strings will automatically be replaced within layout templates labels:

 - [username] : the user's username (e.g. %USERNAME%), specified as environment variable
+- [author]: the user's username + compilation date info
 - [title] : The _Title_ specified by the user in the above dialog
 - [subtitle] : The _Sub-title_ specified by the user in the above dialog
 - [copyright] : The content of the selected copyright file

-NOTE: If you update from QGIS 2 print templates, in QGIS 3 it is necessary to set up 'id' fields of the items above as 'author', 'title', 'subtitle', 'copyright', respectively.
 ### Multiple Composer Maps

 Templates with multiple layout maps are supported.
 Composer maps are identified by their _Item ID_ property wherever present and their scales can be set independently.